bounswe/bounswe2023group4/reports/lab_report_3.md

 | -------- | ----- | -------- | --- | --- |

 ## Planned vs. Actual
 - Front and mobile research issues were split into more detailed issues.
-We did not expect
+We did not expect these issues to be this detailed when writing the previous report.
 - We discussed annotation requriments in the lecture and will revise the requirements accordingly.
+- There was a small hiccup in updating class diagrams.
+This affected [#143](https://github.com/bounswe/bounswe2023group4/issues/143) and [#161](https://github.com/bounswe/bounswe2023group4/issues/161).
+We plan to properly update the class diagram and close these issues until 17.10.2023.

 ## Your plans for the next week